codeIntrovert/90daysOfDSA/CONTRIBUTING.md

 # Contribution Guidelines 🚀

-Thank you for considering contributing to our Python Flask project!
+Thank you for considering contributing to our JAVA project!
 We appreciate your interest and support.
 By contributing, you not only help improve the project but also become a valuable part of our growing community.

 ## Ways to Contribute 🤝